makersacademy/chitter-challenge/README.md

 ---
 View app online at: XXXXXXXXX

-In your terminal:

-Set up the database (if you haven't installed PostgreSQL already)

-In your terminal run `brew install postgresq`
+Set up the database (if you haven't installed PostgreSQL already).
+In your terminal run `brew install postgresq`.
 After homebrew has downloaded the software it will show you some installation instructions, follow them!
 Make sure you run these commands after installing:
 ```terminal
 ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents
 launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist